News

 [2007 Tour Photos]

-The Richmond Battlefields Association held its annual meeting at Drewry's Bluff on the James River.
-NPS historian REL Krick led a walking tour of the site with special emphasis on subjects and locations not addressed by NPS signage & interpretation.
+RBA held its annual meeting at Drewry’s Bluff overlooking the James River.
+National Park Service historian R.E.L.
+Krick led a walking tour of the historic site, specifically highlighting the locations and historical narratives that are not currently addressed by standard park signage or interpretation.

 June 2006